MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

   it needs.
 * External program helpers.
 Since clixon drops privileges after it starts, if you need to perform certain operation at privilege you need an external program to do this.
-This defines a program to run whose stdin/stdout is available to the plugin.
+(Not yet implmented.)
 * python plugins.

 ## Compile and run